DoNOF/DoNOF-Documentation/docs/input.rst

 CONVERGENCE CRITERIA IN NOF CALCULATION
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fore more info see section X in [CPC ...]
+Fore more info see section 3 in [CPC (2020) by Piris and Mitxelena]

 NTHRESHL:            Convergence of the lagrange multipliers THRESHL=10.0**(-NTHRESHL)